Azure-Samples/storage-file-python-getting-started/README.md

 3. Run the project.

 To run the sample using the Storage Service
-1. Open the config.py file and set IS_EMULATED to false.
-2. Create a Storage Account through the Azure Portal and provide your STORAGE_ACCOUNT_NAME and STORAGE_ACCOUNT_KEY in the config.py file.
+1. Create a Storage Account through the Azure Portal and provide your STORAGE_CONNECTION_STRING in the config.py file.
 See https://azure.microsoft.com/en-us/documentation/articles/storage-create-storage-account/ for more information.
-3. Set breakpoints and run the project.
+2. Set breakpoints and run the project.

 ## Deploy this sample